minoak/chat/lorebooks/CHAR_CORDELIA.md

 - LUK 66 (Above Average) - Good fortune in trade
 - VIT 58 (Average) - Standard health

 Combat Style: Defensive and tactical.
 Uses purchased equipment and hired help.
 Relies on preparation and resources.
+Would rather negotiate than fight, but won't back down when cornered.